You conducted a successful job interview - where you did everything just right.

 Gladwell describes hiring as the ‘dark side’ of unconscious influence as he discusses the Warren Harding Error, “They didn’t dig below the surface.
 The way he looked carried so many powerful connotations that it stopped the normal process of thinking, dead in its tracks.”

 A new client discussed the dark side of hiring with me recently.
 Perplexed, frustrated and with a strong desire to know the 'secrets' for conducting successful job interviews he asked, “How do I figure out this crazy people puzzle?
 I mean is it all a crap shoot?
 How can I be more accurate and hire right all the time?
 Tell me how to do a better job!!!!"

-out the ‘hiring people puzzle’ and the 'secrets' for conducting successful job interviews becomes even more important in the market today due to these six statistics and trends:
+out the ‘hiring people puzzle’ and the 'secrets' for conducting successful job interviews becomes even more important due to these six statistics and trends:

+profitability!
 The costs of hiring the wrong people who either won't perform well or who leave quickly are staggering.
 Every company must figure out and continually improve the 'people puzzle' to ensure profitability.
+A

 powerful place to start improving in this Area is by strengthening your own, and your team's, expertise in conducting successful job interviews.